MarkBind/markbind/docs/userGuide/syntax/horizontalrules.md

 </variable>
 </include>

-Add a comibnation of the above classes to further customize the style of a horizontal line.
+Add a combination of the above classes to further customize the style of a horizontal line.

 <include src="codeAndOutput.md" boilerplate >
 <variable name="highlightStyle">markdown</variable>